Teaching in the AI Era

 • How to test your course assignments with AI tools

-• Reframing existing coursework to incorporate or disallow AI use thoughtfully
+• Reframing existing coursework to incorporate AI use thoughtfully

 • Short in-class activities to bring AI into the classroom in 10 minutes or less